-Before we continue with what defines an Ashgrovian Queenslander, let’s have a look at the historical context surrounding them.
-This new form of architecture started popping up in the 1920’s; a time of great, post-war optimism for Australia and many parts of the world.
-Like many industries in the roaring twenties, people were starting to break away from the traditional and classical boxes they had been placed into for generations.
+Before considering what defines an Ashgrovian Queenslander, let’s have a look at the history surrounding them.
+This new form of architecture started in the 1920s at a time of great, post-war optimism for Australia.
+Like many industries in the Roaring Twenties, people were breaking away from traditional and classical ideas that had been held for generations.

 So, where did Ashgrovian Queenslanders originate from?
-One very intellectual guess could be the suburb of Ashgrove in Brisbane; however, these Queenslanders took on their form through the popularity of the Californian Bungalow.
-Just like many aspects of Australian culture, architecture was heavily influenced by America and art deco culture during the 1920’s.
-The Hollywood Film Industry took the world by storm, and with its rise came the Californian Bungalow.
+Mmnnhh!
+Let’s look at the Brisbane suburb of Ashgrove.
+These Queenslanders borrowed from the design style of the popular Californian Bungalow.
+Brisbane architecture was heavily influenced by America and art deco culture during the 1920s.
+The Hollywood Film Industry took the world by storm, and with it, came the rise of the Californian Bungalow.

 Image source: Marshall White

 Australia took this idea of a bungalow and ran with it.
 In the late ’20s, these small-scale Queenslanders started popping up in the second and third rings of the city.
 Suburbs like Ashgrove (who would have thought?), Alderley, Newmarket, Wooloowin, Morningside, and more; saw a rapid rise in bungalow-style Queenslanders.
 These houses lined the railway and tram lines, as not everyone had a car until the 1950s.

 Ashgrovian Queenslander Exterior

 The most notable aspect of both the Ashgrovian Queenslander and the Cali bungalow is the gabled roof.
 Unlike the hipped roof, a gable roof consists of two sloping sections that meet at the roof ridge in a style deemed “Mock Tudor”.
 This style can also be seen in the lead-light windows that many 1920s Queenslanders display.